haukurk/angularjs-app-seed/README.md

-﻿Angular App - Seed by Haukur Kristinsson, 2014.
+﻿Angular App Seed with Gulp build system!
 =====================

 This seed is simple and to the point.
-Nothing more to say.
+If you want something more fancy and complicated I recommend looking at generators at Yeoman.

 #### Key features. ####